 4] Connect your iPhone to a different USB port

-Although USB 3.0 ports are efficient and faster than USB 2.0 ports, iPhone users have had a problem connecting the device with a USB 3.0 port.
-If you are not able to transfer pictures through USB3.0 ports, try using USB 2.0 Check if connecting to different ports will fix your problem.
+Although USB 3.0 ports are faster than USB 2.0 ports, iPhone users have had trouble connecting the device to a USB 3.0 port.
+If you are unable to transfer pictures via USB 3.0 ports, try using USB 2.0.
+Check whether connecting to different ports fixes your problem.

 5] Use Cloud services like iCloud & enable Photo Stream on your iPhone

-If you find it difficult importing pictures on Windows 10, you try using cloud services like iCloud to easily access pictures and videos from iPhone devices.
+If you find it difficult importing pictures on Windows, you can try using cloud services like iCloud to easily access pictures and videos from iPhone devices.

 Download and install iCloud on the Windows system.